cuiyongbo/hello-world/my_wiki/biology_glossary.rst

 | Definition: relating to newborn children (or other animals).
 | Usage: Special attention is given to mortality in the neonatal period.
 |
+| poikilotherm
+| poikilothermic [冷血动物]
+| Definition: an organism that cannot regulate its body temperature except by behavioral means such as basking or burrowing.
+| Often contrasted with homeotherm; compare with cold-blooded.
+| Synonyms: cold-blooded.
+| Antonyms: homeotherm [恒温动物]
+|